 General dentistry encompasses a broad range of diseases and disorders of the oral and maxillofacial region.
-Everyone should see a general dentist for routine oral health examinations, twice-yearly cleanings, and treatment of routine oral health complications, such as minor tooth decay.
+Everyone should see a general dentist in Bankstown for routine oral health examinations, twice-yearly cleanings, and treatment of routine oral health complications, such as minor tooth decay.
 General dentistry is as much about prevention as it is about treatment.
 Patients who visit a general dentist can expect professional oral health care, as well as education and advisement about self-care between office visits.

 Yes.
 Even if you are not currently experiencing any symptoms of tooth decay or gum disease, it is important to visit your dentist for a thorough examination and cleaning.
 Despite daily brushing and flossing, your teeth can still accumulate tartar that can harbor bacteria.
 These bacteria can lead to gum disease and tooth decay if not professionally removed at your dentist’s office.

 Your visit will begin with a general inspection of the condition of your teeth.
 If you have not been to the dentist in a while, your dentist may order x-rays.
 Later, your dentist will review your x-rays and discuss any symptoms you may have been experiencing.
 He or she will then make a recommendation for treatment (if applicable) and answer any questions you may have.

 Based on the results of your dental check-up, your general dentist may recommend that you return for treatment or follow a special at-home oral care plan.
 You may also be referred to a dental specialist for the treatment of advanced oral health conditions